AKIZ – A VIETNAMESE-GERMAN JOINT RESEARCH PROJECT

 Objectives and tasks

-Using containerized pilot plants in different branches of Tra Noc Industrial Zone, high-tech solutions for pre-treatment of wastewaters, generation of energy from wastewater and recuperation of valuable substances will be adapted and verified by on-site pilot systems, taking into consideration the local conditions.
-Concepts for sewage sludge management will be investigated.
-Monitoring surveys will create the database for control mechanisms especially in terms of toxic wastewaters.
+Using containerized pilot plants for different branches in Tra Noc Industrial Zone, high-tech solutions for pre-treatment of wastewaters, generation of energy from wastewater and recuperation of valuable substances are adapted and verified by on-site pilot systems, taking into consideration the local conditions.
+Concepts for sewage sludge management are investigated.
+Monitoring surveys create the database for control mechanisms especially in terms of toxic wastewaters.

-Furthermore, sociological and ecological aspects will be researched.
-The sustainable implementation of AKIZ shall be supported through capacity building with stakeholders and local partners.
+Furthermore, sociological and ecological aspects are researched.
+The sustainable implementation of AKIZ shall be supported through capacity building for stakeholders and local partners.

 Applied science and close co-operation

 Within the frame of six sub-projects, German and Vietnamese research and industrial partners jointly perform the research work and practical application of the pilot systems in Tra Noc together with relevant local authorities.
-Furthermore, the project is conducted in co-operation with the KfW Development Bank and other ODA partners.
+Furthermore, the project is conducted in cooperation with ODA partners, like GIZ and KFW.

 Four main project phases

-The project will be implemented in four main phases between 2010 and 2014: basic and conceptual studies, adaption to local situation and set-up, optimisation and evaluation, and, finally, verification and transfer of results.
+The project is implemented in four main phases between 2010 and 2014: basic and conceptual studies, adaption to local situation and set-up, optimization and evaluation, and, finally, verification and transfer of results.

 Time line